Percona-Lab/percona-binlog-server/README.md

 - `<replication.idle_time>` - the number of seconds the utility will spend in disconnected mode between reconnection attempts.

 #### \<storage\> section
-- `<replication.uri>` - specifies the location (either local or remote) where the received binary logs should be stored
+- `<storage.uri>` - specifies the location (either local or remote) where the received binary logs should be stored

 ##### Storage URI format